-Lisa Christian is an Associate Professor of Psychiatry & Behavioral Health and the Director of the Stress and Health in Pregnancy Research Program at the Ohio State University Institute for Behavioral Medicine Research.
-See https://stressandpregnancy.osumc.edu for an overview of her research program and copies of her publications.
+Lisa Christian is an Associate Professor of Psychiatry & Behavioral Health and the Director of the Stress, Behavioral Immunology, and Health Disparities Lab at the Ohio State University Institute for Behavioral Medicine Research.
+See https://wexnermedical.osu.edu/stresslab for an overview of her research program and copies of her publications.
 Her studies focus on immune and neuroendocrine pathways linking maternal factors, particularly sleep, stress, race, and obesity, with adverse outcomes including preterm birth, poor responses to vaccines, risk for perinatal depression, propensity toward obesity, and effects on fetal/infant development.
 Her research has been funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute for Nursing Research, the Kirwan Institute for the Study of Race and Ethnicity, and uBiome, among others.
 Across studies, Dr. Christian’s lab has recruited >800 women, 46% African American, 68% socioeconomically disadvantaged, and 82% in longitudinal protocols.
 In 2016, Dr. Christian was awarded the Robert Ader New Investigator Award from the Psychoneuroimmunology Research Society (PNIRS) as well as the Neal Miller Young Investigator Award from the Academy of Behavioral Medicine Research.

 Gillespie, S.L., Mitchell, A.M., Kowalsky, J.M., Christian, L.M.
 (2018).
 Maternal parity and perinatal cortisol adaptation: The role of pregnancy-specific distress and implications for postpartum mood.
 Psychoneuroendocrinology, 97, 86-93.